 - Intra-scope rule: Allow communication within a group.
-The segmentation ruleset scope applies to both sources and destinations. - Extra-scope rules: Allow communication between groups.
-The segmentation ruleset scope applies only to the providers. - Custom iptables rules: Allows custom iptables configurations in a segmentation ruleset.
+The ruleset scope applies to both Sources and Destinations. - Extra-scope rules: Allow communication between groups. - Custom iptables rules: Allows custom iptables configurations in a ruleset.
 These rules are managed by the PCE and applied on each managed Linux workload VEN that matches the labels for the scope and receivers.